earthly/website/blog/_posts/2021-10-22-bash-string.md

 Word: baz
 Word: rab
 ```

-If you wrap space delimited items in brackets you get an array.
+If you wrap space-delimited items in brackets, you get an array.

 You can access this array like this:

 ``` bash
 list="foo bar baz"
 array=($list)